AntoninGranados/AntoninGranados.github.io/projects/vk_ray.md

 ## How it works
 - Scene data is packed into storage buffers (per-primitive buffers + an indirection/object buffer for selection) and consumed by the fragment shader for ray/primitive intersections.
-- A small Vulkan wrapper (`VkSmol`) handles descriptor set updates, dynamic rendering, and shader hot-reload so you can iterate quickly.
+- A small Vulkan engine (`VkSmol`) handles descriptor set updates, dynamic rendering, and shader hot-reload .
 - The renderer keeps two RGBA32F images: one is read as the previous accumulation while the other is written, then they swap each frame.
 - Camera uses a fly setup (right-click to unlock look; WASD + Space/Shift to move; scroll to change FOV).
 Any movement or UI change bumps the frame counter back to zero to keep accumulation clean.